 Destination Space has a unique collection of artifacts used in the various phases of NASA’s space program, including Mercury, Gemini and Apollo spacesuits.
 Eight astronauts with Oklahoma ties have served on crews for significant space missions, not to mention the numerous engineers and scientists.
 Oklahoma is a state of pioneers!
 It is the only state that can claim astronaut participation in every phase of the space program.

 Discover the laws that rule outer space.
 Einstein’s General Theory of Relativity, Newton’s Laws of Motion and Kepler’s Laws of Planetary Motion have allowed the United States and other countries to explore the final frontier: space.
 Some of the most brilliant minds in the world have used physics, physical science, chemistry and aerodynamics to launch rockets and allow humans to safely travel in space.

 Over the last 50+ years, the technological advances of space exploration and science have been nothing short of life-changing.
 From Sputnik and Explorer 1 to modern satellites, this technology is the reason you can talk to your friends on a cell phone, use the GPS in your car, watch hundreds of television channels, and see your house on Google Maps.

 It was with those words that the United States took the space race to a whole new level.
 Even though space exploration programs, including the formation of NASA, began under the Eisenhower administration, President Kennedy’s words challenged and inspired a nation.
 A challenge the American people took seriously.
 In the 1950s, the United States began a massive campaign to revamp the educational system in an effort to regain the technological upper hand from the USSR.
 In answer to the USSR’s Sputnik, the first U.S. earth satellite, Explorer 1, was launched on January 31, 1958.
-In just under 18 months on July 20, 1969, Apollo 11 astronauts Neil Armstrong and Buzz Aldrin set foot on the moon.
+On July 20, 1969, Apollo 11 astronauts Neil Armstrong and Buzz Aldrin set foot on the moon.
 The rest, as they say, is history.